Irtysh: Etymology

-The name was first encountered in the epitaphs of the Second Eastern Turkic Khaganate commanders Tonyukuku (646-724) and Kul-teginu (684-731).
+The name was first encountered in the epitaphs of the Second Eastern Turkic Khaganate commanders Tonyukuk (646–724) and Kul Tigin (684–731).

-The first to attempt to decipher the name of the Irtysh was the Turkic philologist Mahmud al-Kashgari (1029-1101).
-According to his interpretation, the river got its name from the word "ertishmak" (Note: In the Old Turkic Dictionary the name of the river is recorded in the form Ertiš - with a reference to the dictionary of Mahmud of Kashgar (MK I) and the monument in honor of Tonyukuk (Ton).) (quick jump).
+The first to attempt to decipher the name of the Irtysh was the Turkic philologist Mahmud al-Kashgari (1029–1101).
+According to his interpretation, the river got its name from the word ertishmak (Note: In the Old Turkic Dictionary the name of the river is recorded in the form Ertiš – with a reference to the dictionary of Mahmud of Kashgar (MK I) and the monument in honor of Tonyukuk (Ton).) (quick jump).
 At the same time, according to the legend cited by his contemporary, the Persian geographer al-Gardizi (d.
-1061) in his treatise "Zayn al-akhbar", the author of the name is a slave of the founder of the Kimaks, Prince Shad.
-Seeing the Turks wandering near the river, she said to them «irtysh», which meant "stop".
+1061) in his treatise Zayn al-akhbar, the author of the name is a slave of the founder of the Kimaks, Prince Shad.
+Seeing the Turks wandering near the river, she said to them "irtysh", which meant "stop".

-G. F. Miller gives a version of the formation of the name of the river from the name of the Tatar Khan Irtyshak, the successor of Khan On-Som.
+Gerhard Friedrich Müller gives a version of the formation of the name of the river from the name of the Tatar Khan Irtyshak, the successor of Khan On-Som.

-According to one version, the name of the river comes from the Turkic words: ir - "earth", tysh - "dig", that is, it means "digging the earth".
+According to one version, the name of the river comes from the Turkic words: ir – "earth", tysh – "dig", that is, it means "digging the earth".

-According to A. P. Dulzon and V. N. Popova, in the name Irtysh the segment tysh goes back to the Ket chesh, shesh, sis, ses - "river", and the initial ir is associated with the pre-Ket (Iranian) root meaning "stormy", "rapid".
+According to A. P. Dulzon and V. N. Popova, in the name Irtysh the segment tysh goes back to the Ket chesh, shesh, sis, ses – "river", and the initial ir is associated with the pre-Ket (Iranian) root meaning "stormy", "rapid".

 The Hungarian chronicles about the prehistory of Hungary speak of the river Togora, the same river is named in the Vienna illustrated chronicle and in Turoc-Togat.
-Hunfalvi sees here a Hungarian memory of the Irtysh, which, according to Castren, is called by the Ostyaks Tangat or Tlangatl(Langal).
+Hunfalvi sees here a Hungarian memory of the Irtysh, which, according to Matthias Castrén, is called by the Ostyaks Tangat or Tlangatl (Langal).